americanexpress/one-app/docs/articles/Getting-Started.md

 The first step to get started with One App is to generate a Holocron module.
 There are two different Holocron module types, root and child module.
-Let us start by creating a root Holocron module, the entry point to our micro front end.
+Let us start by creating a root Holocron module, the entry point to our micro frontend.

 ```bash
 export NODE_ENV=development